IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 Requests and replies with xrt are made on different topics depending on the type of request or data being posted on them.
 There are also topics that xrt can publish data to that are not in response to any direct user requests.
 The names of these topics can be seen and set in the device service configuration file.

+## Requests and Replies

+Each request we make will have a unique identifier, this means that we can match the reply to the request.
+In the terminal that you used `mosquitto` to subscribe to all xrt topics: you will be able to see the requests that you make, and the replies to each of these requests.

 ## Device Management

 Device management requests will be made on the `RequestTopic` and the response to the request indicating the success of the operation will be received on the `ReplyTopic`.